Liaoshen campaign: Race for Manchuria

-Manchuria, alternatively known as the Northeast China in contemporary accounts, was the most industrialized region in China.
+Manchuria, alternatively known as Northeast China in contemporary accounts, was the most industrialized region in China.
 In the immediate aftermath of the Second Sino-Japanese War, Manchuria was placed under Soviet occupation.
 Both the Nationalists and the Communists began their expansion in the region after the Soviet withdrawal in March 1946.
 After the Communist Winter Offensive of 1947 in Northeast China, the PLA had expanded considerably in the Northeast, surpassing the Nationalists in total operational strength in Northeast China for the first time since the beginning of the civil war.
 In response to the deteriorating situation for the Nationalists, Chiang Kai-shek decided to replace Chen Cheng with Wei Lihuang as the commander of the Nationalist forces in the Northeast.

 Prelude

 In January 1948, the Communist forces in the Northeast were renamed as the Northeast Field Army with Lin Biao as the commander.
 The Nationalist forces were indecisive in responding to Communist expansion, as Wei Lihuang directly clashed with Chiang over Nationalist strategies in the Northeast.
-Wei believed that it was better to "preserve the status quo" and concentrate on defending Shenyang and Changchun, while Chiang insists Wei to withdraw from these two cities and concentrate Nationalist forces in the Jinzhou-Huludao area to prevent the PLA from entering the North China Plain through the Shanhai Pass.
+Wei believed that it was better to "preserve the status quo" and concentrate on defending Shenyang and Changchun, while Chiang insisted that Wei withdraw from those two cities and concentrate Nationalist forces in the Jinzhou-Huludao area to prevent the PLA from entering the North China Plain through the Shanhai Pass.

 By spring 1948, the Communist forces were in control of the countryside across Northeast China, isolating the Nationalist forces in Shenyang, Changchun and Jinzhou from each other.
 In addition, the PLA had seized control of the Jingha Railway, cutting off the Nationalist land route supply lines to Shenyang and Changchun.
 Consequently, supplies for the Nationalist forces in the Northeast had to be airlifted, which were largely ineffective and unsustainable.